- Call Number:

 1800

-1. Supplies - hay, medicines, foodstuffs (flour, indian meal, cracked corn, pollard)
+1. Supplies - hay, medicines, foodstuffs (flour, Indian meal, cracked corn, pollard)

 1801

-1. Services - arbitrators concerning partition lines of property, overseer of labourers, taking charge of property at Boydville such as securing windows and preserving buildings from August 1800 to June 1801, mason work for large house bought by Mr. Wallace for the accomodation of the maroons, advertising maroon land for sale, surveying maroon lands and subdividing into lots, superintendant of maroons from January to October, labour for the same time period, and lawyer - writing 41 deeds (Wentworth to purchasers of maroon property), drawing arbitration bonds respecting boundaries, and advice
+1. Services - arbitrators concerning partition lines of property, overseer of labourers, taking charge of property at Boydville such as securing windows and preserving buildings from August 1800 to June 1801, mason work for large house bought by Mr. Wallace for the accommodation of the maroons, advertising maroon land for sale, surveying maroon lands and subdividing into lots, superintendent of maroons from January to October, labour for the same time period, and lawyer - writing 41 deeds (Wentworth to purchasers of maroon property), drawing arbitration bonds respecting boundaries, and advice

 1802 (14 January)